santhoshmstr143/2k24/README.md

 ## ❗ A Little Note

 I've tried my best to include **everything important** and to ensure the **information is accurate** and helpful.
-Please **don’t complain** if something’s not perfect – this is a humble attempt to make life easier for all of us students 🥺✨

-Let’s support each other with kindness and share knowledge freely 💖

 ---